One major aspect that sets Studies Weekly apart from other textbooks is our vast library of videos.

 Exploring Virtual Field Trips

-Most of our videos are created here at Studies Weekly headquarters but for special projects, we send our video team all over the U.S. to capture interviews and virtual field trips.
-Taking a virtual field trip can be fun and exciting for your class, so in this blog, we are going to highlight five of our favorites.
+Most of our videos are created here at Studies Weekly headquarters, but for special projects, we send our video team all over the U.S. to capture interviews and virtual field trips.
+Taking a virtual field trip can be fun and exciting for your class, so we are going to highlight five of our favorites.